Here's a great recipe on how to make a scrumptious milk and butter-free sponge cake.

-And then she hit me again with yet another surprising ingredient.
+And then she astounded me again with yet 2 other surprising ingredients.

 The cake also contained a pot of natural yogurt.
 Who would have thought - not me!
-And to astonish me further, she told me that bicarbonate of soda was also added in with the plain flour instead of baking powder or self-raising flour.
+And to astonish me further, she told me that bicarbonate of soda was also added to the plain flour instead of baking powder or self-raising flour.

-To me, all cakes were made with self-raising flour, eggs, butter, milk and sugar.
+To me, all cakes were made using self-raising flour, eggs, butter, milk and sugar.
 Not once did it occur to me to be adventurous and use olive oil and baking soda.

-Thank you Mrs Wowwzers-This-Is-So-Tasty for enlightening me and sending me on a path to messing up the kitchen counters and experimenting with items that are at the back of my cupboards.
+Thank you Mrs Wowwzers-This-Is-So-Tasty for enlightening me and sending me on a path to messing up the kitchen counters and experimenting with items that were at the back of my cupboards.

 Recipe for Mrs Wowwzers-This-Is-So-Tasty’s butter and milk-free sponge cake

 1 cup of natural yogurt (I used a small 125g pot).

 2 yogurt cup measures of sugar (brown or white).

 4 yogurt cup measures of flour (wholemeal or plain).